urasdemir/urasdemir.github.io/teaching.md

 ## Courses Designed and Taught

-### Political Analysis
+### Computational Political Analysis

-How do political scientists carry out research?
+How do computational political scientists carry out research?
 This R-integrated course introduces students to the fundamentals of computational political science.
 Topics include:

 - Research design
+- Data collection
-- Data gathering
+- Data wrangling with tidyverse
-- Data wrangling and visualization in R
+- Data visualization with ggplot2
 - Application of basic quantitative methods

 While primarily designed for political science majors, the practical and transferable research skills taught in this course are applicable across all social sciences — and beyond.